beginning of content

 Some people find travelling at certain times of the day easier than at other times.
 It depends on a few factors, including your child's personality and their routine.

-Food and drink on the trip
+What food and drink should I pack on the trip?

 Writing a checklist can help reduce any worries you might have about preparing for your trip.